AirNet: Neural Network Transmission over the Air: Introduction

-\begin{itemize} \item We introduce a novel communication problem that involves the delivery of DNNs over wireless links, and methods for rapid and reliable delivery of DNN parameters over the wireless edge under strict bandwidth and transmission power constraints.
-While the first approach is a direct combination of DNN compression methods with channel coding, we also propose a novel JSCC approach, called AirNet, that can achieve reliable edge inference even with imperfect channel state information (CSI) or over fading channels.
-We show that, with AirNet the reliability at the receiver degrades gracefully with decreasing channel signal-to-noise ratio (SNR), whereas with the separation approach, the reliability breaks down abruptly when the channel SNR cannot support the adopted channel code rate. \item Since the proposed AirNet approach does not employ channel coding and each DNN parameter is mapped to a single channel symbol, the required channel bandwidth is dictated by the network size.
-Hence, to allow reliable edge inference even over bandwidth-limited channels, we employ network pruning and knowledge distillation (KD) techniques. \item Due to direct mapping of the network weights to channel inputs in AirNet, the reconstructed network at the receiver becomes stochastic, and depends on the channel realization.
-Hence, to generate high reliability inference at the receiver device across a range of channel realizations, we employ noise injection during training. \item While pruning helps reduce the network size, all network parameters are transmitted over the same channel, experiencing the same level of noise.
-However, it is well-known that not all parameters of a DNN have the same effect on the final accuracy \cite{hawq}.
-In order to provide unequal error protection to different network layers, we employ bandwidth expansion; that is we prune the network to a size smaller than the available bandwidth, and expand some of the layers to provide extra protection against channel noise.
-We consider simple repetition as well as Shannon-Kotelnikov \cite{kotelnikov} mapping for bandwidth expansion.
-Furthermore, we choose the layers to be expanded by their \textit{sensitivity}, measured through the Hessian matrix.
-We show that unequal error protection through bandwidth expansion provides significant gains in terms of the final accuracy at the receiver. \item Above algorithms are trained for a specific channel SNR to obtain the best accuracy at the receiver.
-However, this would require training and storing a different set of network parameters for different channel conditions, which is not a practical solution.
-Instead, we propose an ensemble learning approach, where we obtain a spectrum of networks simultaneously for a whole range of channel SNRs.
-This is achieved by training two distinct sets of network parameters for $\mathrm{SNR}_{min}$ and $\mathrm{SNR}_{max}$ values, respectively, and employing a linear combination of these networks for SNR values within $[\mathrm{SNR}_{min}, \mathrm{SNR}_{max}]$.
-We observe that this ensemble learning approach not only provides a whole set of networks to be delivered for any channel SNR value within the range, but it also improves the performance with respect to training individual networks targeting a single channel quality. \item We present extensive evaluations of AirNet, including different datasets, channel models, training and pruning strategies, channel conditions, and power allocation methods.
-We show that the proposed AirNet architecture and training strategies achieve superior accuracy compared to separation-based methods, which employ DNN compression followed by channel coding.
-AirNet allows to significantly reduce bandwidth requirements, while sustaining satisfactory levels of accuracy for the delivered DNNs. \end{itemize}
+\begin{itemize} \item We introduce a novel communication problem that requires the delivery of machine learning models over wireless links under strict bandwidth and transmission power constraints for reliable inference at the receiver. \item We propose a novel JSCC approach to this problem, called AirNet, that can achieve reliable edge inference at very low channel SNR and bandwidth, and is robust to channel variations, as opposed to separation-based techniques, which break down abruptly when the channel SNR cannot support the adopted channel code rate. \item We use network pruning to meet the channel bandwidth constraint, and knowledge distillation (KD) to increase the accuracy of inference at the receiver.
+To further increase AirNet's robustness to adverse wireless channel conditions, we employ noise injection during training and carefully study its effect on performance. \item In order to provide unequal error protection (UEP) to different network layers, we employ bandwidth expansion; that is, we prune the network to a size smaller than the available bandwidth, and expand some of the layers to provide extra protection against channel noise.
+We choose the layers to be expanded by their \textit{sensitivity}, measured through the Hessian matrix.
+We show that UEP through bandwidth expansion provides significant gains in terms of the final accuracy at the receiver. \item Above algorithms are trained for a specific channel SNR to obtain the best accuracy.
+This would require training and storing a different set of network parameters for different channel conditions, which is not practical.
+To resolve this critical limitation, we propose an ensemble learning approach, where we obtain a spectrum of networks simultaneously for a whole range of channel SNRs. \item We present extensive evaluations of AirNet, including different datasets, channel models, training and pruning strategies, channel conditions, and power allocation methods.
+We show that the proposed AirNet architecture and training strategies achieve superior accuracy compared to separation-based methods, which employ DNN compression followed by separate channel coding.
+AirNet allows for a significant reduction in bandwidth requirements while sustaining satisfactory levels of accuracy for the delivered DNNs. \end{itemize}